Stronghold Archæological Heritage Park

 - the history of the Southern Baltic Sea area

 The hill is surrounded by deep ravines on three sides.
 From the fourth side (western), the defensive ring was artificially closed by the dug moat.
-From the sea side, the slope was so steep that no defensive construction was raised.
 On the other three sides ground ramparts were constructed around the 9th century.
 They were fortified with stones and topped with a stockade.
-The preserved line of fortifications has a shape similar to that of a quadrant, with dimensions about 45x49 metres.
-In the interior of the fort there were seven buildings located in a circular line.
+However no fortifications have been revealed on top of the steep slope from the sea.
+Only ruins of huts were excavated on the incline of this slope.
+A landslide may have caused them to collapse and slide down-hill.
+In the interior of the fort there were seven buildings forming a circular line.
 Five of them have been reconstructed in a form of stylized huts.
-The discovered artifacts consist of amber beads, iron and bones, that were probably locally produced.
+The discovered artifacts contained locally produced amber beads, iron and bones.
 Glass beads were probably imported.
 The large number of animal bones and fish remains prove developed fishery and farming.
 Among the bones, some of them belonged to a seal living in the waters of the sea.

 The neighboring hill on the west side was used as an industrial backyard.
 It could be used for animal grazing and metal smelting.